Is Solar Power Worth It To Help You Save Money In 2023?

 It is also quite easy to strip $500 out of an install, which is something no reputable solar installer would do, however, we know it happens with these cheap solar systems offered by certain installers.
 You can’t get a $6000 5kW system ‘on sale’ for $4000, in fact, there are significant differences between the different price points in the solar industry that should be understood before signing up for an installation.

 So is solar power worth it?

-The message is simple – if you have the budget for a good quality system from a reputable installer, solar power is absolutely worth it.
-When sized up properly, it is possible to get a return on your money in as little as 3 to 5 years and have a problem-free investment that generates clean energy for decades – over 25 years with the better brands.
-A 5kW system can save you up to around $50,000 off your power bills over the life of the system, money that is taken directly from the books of the coal industry.
+The message is simple – if you have the budget for a good quality system from a reputable solar installer, solar power is absolutely worth it.
+When sized up properly, it is possible to get a return on your money in as little as 3 to 5 years and have a problem-free investment that will generate clean energy for decades – over 25 years with the better solar panel brands such as Qcells and REC.